Courtesy Carlile Room

 It’s official: vegetables are now equal to protein on the dinner plate.
 Take one look at Tom Douglas’s menu at the Carlile Room and you may be surprised to see “Plants” as the entrees and meats as sides to “pair with a plant.”
 Yes, that’s right, you may now tell your server you’d like “a side of filet mignon.”
 The great thing about this vegetable revolution (health benefits aside) is that you need not seek out vegetarian restaurants to get superlative veggie dishes.
 And now, more than ever, you stand a better chance at getting your kids to try more vegetables — especially when they’re prepared as deliciously as these.

 820 Pine St., Seattle • 206-946-9720

-Tom Douglas’s The Carlile Room, helmed by former Palace Kitchen chef Dezi Bonow, has 13 “Plant” entrees, ranging from creamed winter greens to delicata squash crudo to chickpea fava fritters.
-But surprisingly, perhaps, it’s boring old broccoli (Douglas’s favorite veg) that steals the show.
-The large flowers are gussied up with tarragon, brown butter, almond, stracciatella cheese, lemon and pickled prosser peppers.
-Your kids will love it and you may come away with a whole new appreciation for this humble veggie.
+Tom Douglas’s The Carlile Room has more than a dozen “Plant” entrees, ranging from Jerusalem artichoke to chickpea fava fritters.
+But surprisingly, perhaps, it’s Brussels sprouts that steal the show, pan-roasted with apples and and oakdwood mushroom.
+Your kids may come away with a whole new appreciation for this humble veggie.
 The space, too, is full of fun: a 1970s ambience means eye-popping details like a huge Bob Dylan painting, retro lighting and bright orange tableware.

-Happy-kid tip: Look for menus themed to shows (such as a recent one for Annie) playing at The Paramount Theatre across the street.
+Happy-kid tip: Look for menus themed to shows playing at The Paramount Theatre across the street.

 5214 Ballard Ave.
 N.W., Seattle • 206-695-2051